Surya-saketh/Clock-Clock-24/README.md

 Here, There are 30 clocks, initital time of each clock is 60 i.e 1 PM and the time interval between each clock is 3 minutes

-WHAT I WANT TO DO
+**WHAT I HAVE WANT TO DO:**

+Created a replica of Clock Clock 24 where the user can choose:
--> Display the local time and temperature through multiple clocks, with each clock representing a different component of the time and temperature
+- Display the local time and temperature through multiple clocks, with each clock representing a different component of the time and temperature
--> Attractive Patterns
+- Attractive Patterns